Gulab Jamoon

 Pro Tips

-- 💡Tip 1: Use fresh khoya and paneer for the best texture.
+- 💡Tip 1: Ensure dough is soft and crack-free for perfect texture.

 Storage & Serving